oracle-livelabs/oci/oci-vision-inventory/setup-prerequisites/setup-prerequisites.md

 ## Introduction

-In this lab, you will focus on understanding the pre-requisites and setting up your tenancy for the subsequent creation and operation of the OCI Vision model.
+In this lab, you will set up your tenancy for the subsequent creation and operation of the OCI Vision model.

-Estimated Time: 15 minutes
+Estimated Time: 20 minutes

 ### Objectives